ltfschoen/ethquad/README.md

 In future this tooling could be extracted into a separate application on the Skynet App Store, a CLI application, or an NPM library with configuration options to automatically generate a website using a chosen technical stack for customisation, then upload it to a Sia Skylink, and then automatically choose an freemium Handshake Domain Name and have it resolve to that Skylink.

 In the process of extending EthQuad, Namebase website user experience issues were raised by ltfschoen at feedback.namebase.io, Skynet Node.js SDK issues were raised at https://github.com/NebulousLabs/nodejs-skynet/issues/47 and https://github.com/NebulousLabs/nodejs-skynet/issues/48.

+The tooling for Sia Skynet and Handshake that was created in this project was applied to my other open-source decentralized game FlappyTips, which is built with React.js and p5.js, to deploy it to a Skylink hash (e.g. https://siasky.net/AADhTfgZns00r6rYpyThLQwLDxAea57EegdNN-leYGf07w/) and associated with a Handshake domain (e.g. https://siasky.net/hns/flappy) in this Pull Request https://github.com/ltfschoen/flappytips/pull/15.

 Additional functionality is currently being investigated.